 Nourishing Your Independent Toddler

 Somewhere between 12 and 18 months, your easy-going infant becomes a toddler striving to take control of his or her activities.
-When you want her to get dressed, she decides pajamas would be perfect for the park.
-When you call him to come in, he runs away laughing as you chase him.
-Mealtimes are the worst.
+Mealtimes are a challenge, so here we’ll explore not only what to feed a toddler, but how to make healthy foods more enticing.
 While your baby ate anything you put in front of her, you may now have a finicky eater on your hands.
 Don’t let the table become a battleground.
 Here are a few ways to make meals enjoyable for the whole family and to help your child develop a healthy attitude toward food.

 Allow your child to feed himself.
 Let food be something he wants and goes after rather than something he submits to.
 Prepare bite-size dishes like noodles, diced tofu, steamed broccoli florets, and diced carrots.
 Kids love to dip things.
 Serve pancakes, french toast, or waffles with applesauce for dunking.
 Encourage, but don’t force, your toddler to try different foods.
 Allow your child to have some choice in what he eats.